Learn how brands are using NFT in marketing.

 How to use NFT in marketing and examples to take inspiration from

 Marketers across different domains and industries are experimenting with NFTs in various marketing strategies.
-Let’s take a look at some of them!
+Let’s take a look at some of the best NFT marketing examples we have stumbled upon recently:

 1. Creating exclusivity for retention marketing (Gucci and Burberry)